 VacuDraw® Vacuum Tempering Furnaces

 When you look to purchase anything in life, you always feel more comfortable when you go to the experts.
-Surface Combustion pioneered the vacuum purged tempering process and has a wealth of data and applications to draw upon for your unique situation.
+As a vacuum furnace manufacturer, Surface Combustion pioneered the vacuum purged tempering process and has a wealth of data and applications to draw upon for your unique situation.
 We do it for our customers to have the confidence level that our technology will work every time.
 This innovative and versatile style of furnace is a first in industry.

-The construction the VacuDraw furnace is revolutionary as well.
-A single walled vacuum casing is used which eliminates the need for water cooling.
+The construction of the VacuDraw temper furnace is revolutionary as well.
+A single-walled vacuum casing is used which eliminates the need for water cooling.
 To this casing, pyroblock insulation is attached in a true “hot wall construction” fashion.
-Sheathed electric heating elements or revolutionary single ended recuperative burner technology (SER’s) are used as the heating source.
-Along with the rear mounted high capacity convection fan, they provide for excellent temperature uniformity throughout the load.
+Sheathed electric heating elements or revolutionary single-ended recuperative burner technology (SER’s) are used as the heating source.
+Along with the rear-mounted, high-capacity convection fan, they provide for excellent temperature uniformity throughout the load.

 Cooling systems can include an external recirculating blower working in combination with cooling coils.
 The heated inert gas is passed over these water-filled cooling tubes or coils.
 The heat from the process is transmitted through the finned radiators to the cooling water.

-Uses convection heating decreasing floor to floor time for low temperature cycles versus a conventional high temperature vacuum furnace.
-These jobs can take up to 3 to 5 times longer for the heat up cycle in a high temperature vacuum furnace vs. a VacuDraw
+Uses convection heating, decreasing floor-to-floor time for low-temperature cycles versus a conventional high-temperature vacuum furnace.
+Jobs can take up to 3 to 5 times longer for the heat-up cycle in a high-temperature vacuum furnace vs. a VacuDraw

 Convection design is optimal for temperatures between 350°F – 1400°F

 Ideal for bright tempering, annealing, heat flattening, stress relieving, aging, and any other thermal process with an operating temperature up to 1400°F

 Able to process bright loads without a diffusion pump